PCvolt/Hisoutensoku-LabTool/README.md

 - **Frame advantage**: both characters must be on ground for the result to be displayed.
 - **Highjump cancel advantage**: p2 remains on the ground while p1 must hjc for the result to be displayed.

-### AUTOMATED MACROS (Work in Progress)
+### AUTOMATED MACROS
+With the event of SokuEngine and PracticeEX, several macros were removed as the aforementioned perform macros much better.
 Only available in VS Player.
 Make sure to set two different keymappings to player 1 and player 2.
-Player 2 will do the following:
+By setting the dummy as "Player 2" will do the following:
 - tech (neutral, left, right, random)
-- wakeup options (nothing, jump, highjump, backdash(not functional), mash4A, 623B, card)
-- block first hit only (no block, block high, block low)
-- BE on first block (no BE, BE2, BE1, (j)BE6, (j)BE4)

-Please DO REPORT bugs to me.

 ### MISCELLANEOUS
-- **Random CH** with a key customizable in the .ini, toggle on and off a random CH state to train CH combos on reaction.
-Untoggle the State Display for more realism.
 - **Skills reset** with a key customizable in the .ini, reset the levels and the skills you used to default.

-## THE CODE
-Any help is welcome.
-Use Visual Studio for compilation as .dll.

-### KNOWN BUGS
+### SWRSTOYS
-- randomCH function completely disables the CH state for player 2.
-- yuyuko 3Arb against standing is displayed as +12F while she is -12F.
-- suika crouch in corner, youmu d22 is displayed as -17, but if youmu holds a direction she is displayed as +18.
+You can find the series of SWRSToys mods here, written and compiled by the community: https://github.com/delthas/SWRSToys